Speeding Up Simulations By Slowing Down Particles: Speed-Limited Particle-In-Cell Simulation: SLPIC

 Equation~(\ref{eg:ConservVlasov}) can be solved by the method of characteristics, since it describes an element of the phase-space distribution advecting through phase space with the local velocity and acceleration.
 Thus, it has a solution as a sum over particles (or trajectories),

-where $x_p$ and $v_p$ are particle trajectories (and $w_p$ is a weight representing the number of real particles embodied in macroparticle $p$)---i.e., they satisfy
+where $\mathbf{x}_p$ and $\mathbf{v}_p$ are particle trajectories (and $w_p$ is a weight representing the number of real particles embodied in macroparticle $p$) -- i.e., they satisfy

 [One can verify by direct substitution that, with these equations of motion, Eq.~(\ref{eg:VlasovDeltaFcn}) is a solution of Eq.~(\ref{eg:ConservVlasov}).]
-This is the basis of PIC simulation \cite{BirdsallPIC,HockneyPIC}; PIC methods will not be reviewed here, except to say that they in essence broaden the delta-function $\delta(x-x_p(t))$ so that particle charges and currents can be transferred to a grid for calculation of fields (the scatter operation), while fields on a grid are interpolated to particles' positions (the gather operation) to yield the forces on the particles.
+This is the basis of PIC simulation.\cite{BirdsallPIC,HockneyPIC} PIC methods will not be reviewed here, except to say that they in essence broaden the delta function $\delta[\mathbf{x}-\mathbf{x}_p(t)]$ so that particle charges and currents can be transferred to a discrete grid for calculation of fields (the scatter operation), while fields on the grid are interpolated to particle positions (the gather operation) to yield the forces on the particles.

 While this approach can in principle simulate all the fundamental (classical) physics of plasmas, the separation of scales---especially between electron and ion motion---often renders practical simulation impossible with current resources.
-Two important (and related) problems make simulation slow: (1) the timestep must generally be smaller than the grid-cell-crossing time of the fastest particle, and (2) the timestep must be smaller than the inverse plasma frequency.
-The first reason is related to accuracy (as well as practicality for parallel computing): since fields cannot vary on length scales smaller than a grid cell, a particle traversing less than one cell-length experiences only small changes in fields.
-The second condition is crucial to avoid catastrophic numerical instability: with a timestep greater than $2/\omega_e$, where $\omega_e$ is the plasma frequency, the standard and simple leap-frog integration scheme is unstable, with numerical solutions that grow exponentially.
+Two important (and related) problems make simulation slow: (1) the timestep must generally be small enough to prevent particles from crossing too many grid cells in one timestep, and (2) the timestep must be smaller than the inverse plasma frequency.
+The first reason is important for accuracy (as well as practicality for parallel computing): since fields cannot vary on length scales smaller than a grid cell, a particle traversing less than one cell-length in a discrete timestep experiences only small changes in fields.
+The second condition is crucial to avoid catastrophic numerical instability: with a timestep greater than $2/\omega_{pe}$, where $\omega_{pe}$ is the plasma frequency, the standard and simple leapfrog integration scheme is unstable, with numerical solutions that grow exponentially.

-If one also wishes to avoid the grid instability (unphysical heating that increases the Debye length until it is resolved by the grid), one must usually choose a grid cell that resolves the electron Debye length, $\lambda_e$, in the case of a stationary, thermal plasma.
+If one also wishes to avoid the grid instability (unphysical heating that increases the Debye length until it is resolved by the grid), one must usually choose a grid cell length that resolves the electron Debye length, $\lambda_{De}$, in the case of a stationary, thermal plasma.
 In this case, the two criteria above are identical within a factor of order unity.